Muhammad Muhsin Ibrahim

 Nigerians have a whole lot of hope for the incoming government of Gen. Buhari.

-Therefore, we expect it to do everything possible for the reconciliation of all Nigerian citizens and for a genuine (re)unification of the country.
+Therefore, we expect it to do everything possible to reconcile all Nigerian citizens and achieve a genuine (re)unification of the country.

 Comments